qgis/QGIS-Documentation/source/docs/user_manual/processing/console.rst

 algorithm, and also the variable name to use in the script code.
 The value entered by the user for that parameter will be assigned to a variable with that name.

-When showing the name of the parameter to the user, SEXTANTE will edit it to improve its appearance, replacing low hyphens with spaces.
+When showing the name of the parameter to the user, the name will be edited it to improve its appearance, replacing low hyphens with spaces.
 So, for instance, if you want the user to see a parameter named ``A numerical value``, you can use the variable name ``A_numerical_value``.

 Layers and tables values are strings containing the filepath of the corresponding object.
-To turn them into a QGIS object, you can use the ``sextante.getObjectFromUri()`` function.
+To turn them into a QGIS object, you can use the ``processing.getObjectFromUri()`` function.
 Multiple inputs also have a string value, which contains the filepaths to all selected object, separated by semicolons (``;``).